hafniatimes/hafniatimes.github.io/_drafts/dpp15conference.markdown

 Denmark will become the world's biggest contributor to {nærområderne}!

-<span class="highlight">It's part of our Danish set of values to help people in need.
+<span>It's part of our Danish set of values to help people in need.
 We Danes have always done that.
-It has also always been the policy of Danish People's Party.</span>
+It has also always been the policy of Danish People's Party.</span>{: .highlight}

 This is why we should increase the aid to {nærområderne}!<br />
 We would like for Denmark to become---relative to its size---one of the world's biggest contributors.[^biggest-contributor]